lordboba/stonksgame/README.md

 1. help - $help, gives a list of commands that the bot can do
 2. game - Mechanics of Gameplay
-    1. start - $start [time year=Y month=M day=D],  starts a trading game in the channel that lasts for the duration specified or by default 7 days(EX: $start 1M, starts a month-long game)
+    1. start - $start [time month=M day=D],  starts a trading game in the channel that lasts for the duration specified or by default 7 days(EX: $start 1M, starts a month-long game)
     2. end - $end, ends the current game playing in the channel.
 Can only be used by people with the "stonk-admin" role
     3. join - $join, allows to join if there is a current game in the channel
     4. buy/b - $buy [4-Letter Stock Symbol] [Quantity], buys the amount of specified stock(EX: $buy TSLA 50, buys 50 Tesla Stock)